thosgood/this-weeks-finds/markdown/1-50/week050.md

 # March 12, 1995 {#week50}

-Your roving mathematical physics reporter is now in Milan, where (when not busy eating various kinds of cheese) he is discussing BF theory with his hosts, Paolo Cotta-Ramusino and Maurizio Martellini.
+Your roving mathematical physics reporter is now in Milan, where (when not busy eating various kinds of cheese) he is discussing $BF$ theory with his hosts, Paolo Cotta-Ramusino and Maurizio Martellini.
 This is rather a long way to go to stumble on the October 1994 issue of the Journal of Mathematical Physics, but such is life.
 This issue is a special issue on